dotnet/runtime/src/setup/Documentation/design-docs/framework-version-resolution.md

 The behavior of these settings are exactly the same, so switching to using `rollForward` internally will maintain 100% backward compatibility.

 To reconcile the various scopes the host will apply the following precedence:
-1. command line arguments - `rollFoward` and `rollForwardOnNoCandidateFx` (it's invalid to specify both)
+1. environment variable `DOTNET_ROLL_FORWARD_ON_NO_CANDIDATE_FX`
-1. environment variable `DOTNET_ROLL_FORWARD`
+1. `.runtimeconfig.json` global setting - `rollForward` and `rollForwardOnNoCandidateFx` (it's invalid to specify both)
 1. `.runtimeconfig.json` per-framework setting - `rollForward` and `rollForwardOnNoCandidateFx` (it's invalid to specify both)
-1. `.runtimeconfig.json` global setting - `rollForward` and `rollForwardOnNoCandidateFx` (it's invalid to specify both)
+1. environment variable `DOTNET_ROLL_FORWARD`
-1. environment variable `DOTNET_ROLL_FORWARD_ON_NO_CANDIDATE_FX`
+1. command line arguments - `rollFoward` and `rollForwardOnNoCandidateFx` (it's invalid to specify both)

-Higher precedence scope from list above overwrites the lower one.
-At each precedence scope the host will determine an effective value of `rollForward` by converting any potential `rollForwardOnNoCandidateFx` setting to `rollForward`.
+Items lower in the list override those higher in the list.
+At each precedence scope the host will determine an effective value of `rollForward` by converting any potential `rollForwardOnNoCandidateFx` setting to `rollForward`. *Note that there are never collisions between `rollForward` and `rollForwardOnNoCandidateFx` since both can't appear at the same level.*

 #### Apply patches
 This setting is also described in [roll-forward-on-no-candidate-fx](roll-forward-on-no-candidate-fx.md).
 It can be specified as a property either for the entire `.runtimeconfig.json` or per framework reference (it has no environment variable of command line argument).
 It disables rolling forward to the latest patch.